Assassination of John the Fearless: Motives

-Course
+The assassination

-On September 10, 1419, the dauphin and John the Fearless, with their men-at-arms, arrived on the two banks of the Seine, on either side of the bridge of Montereau.
+On 10 September 1419, the Dauphin and John the Fearless, with their men-at-arms, arrived on the two banks of the Seine, on either side of the bridge of Montereau.
 John the Fearless was informed that his life was in danger, and his entourage increased its watch in order to protect the duke.
 The same was done for the Dauphin.
 In the middle of the bridge, carpenters had put up two barriers with a door on each side, creating an enclosure for the meeting.
 It had been agreed that the two rivals would enter the enclosure, each with an escort of ten people, and that the doors would be closed during the meeting.
 Each of the ten men had taken an oath.
 Despite the arrangements that had been made, the Duke of Burgundy had second thoughts about the meeting.

 The atmosphere was tense.
 The Duke knelt with respect before the Dauphin, who feigned indifference.
 Rising, John looked for support by putting his hand on the hilt of his sword.

 "You put your hand on your épée in the presence of His Highness the Dauphin?" one of the Dauphin's companions, Lord Robert of Loire, asked him.
-Tanneguy du Chastel did not wait for this pretext to deliver an axe blow to the Duke's face, crying "Kill, kill!"
-There was then a scramble, according to a narrative given afterwards by John Séguinat, the Duke's secretary, to the commission of inquiry appointed by the Burgundians.
+Tanneguy du Châtel did not wait for this pretext to deliver an axe blow to the Duke's face, crying "Kill, kill!"
+There was then a scramble, according to a narrative given afterwards by Jean Séguinat, the Duke's secretary, to the commission of inquiry appointed by the Burgundians.
 Men-at-arms rushed into the enclosure through the door on the Dauphin's side, which had been kept open.
 The Duke was stabbed repeatedly, while the Dauphin, at a distance, remained impassive.
+Only three of the Duke bodyguard had time to react; Archambaud de Foix, Lord of Navailles was killed trying to defend the Duke.

-According to some accounts, the corpse of the Duke of Burgundy had the right hand cut off as the Duke himself had done several years earlier to his cousin, the Dauphin's uncle Louis I of Orléans (November 23, 1407).
+According to some accounts, the corpse of the Duke of Burgundy had the right hand cut off as the Duke himself had done twelve years earlier to his cousin, the Dauphin's uncle Louis I of Orléans.
 The Dauphin was pointed out as the principal instigator of the assassination of the Duke of Burgundy.
-Despite his refutations and excuses, he could not clear himself.
+Despite his denials and excuses, he could not clear his name.

 Consequences

-This act would have catastrophic consequences for France, already greatly weakened by struggles for power and the French defeat at Agincourt.
-The new Duke of Burgundy, Philip the Good, made an alliance with the English; John the Fearless had always avoided this, though he had observed a benevolent neutrality towards them and promptly benefited from their aid, e.g., in order to gain power in Paris.
-This led to the Treaty of Troyes a year later, which gave the crown of France temporarily to Henry V of England.
+This act would have catastrophic consequences for France, already greatly weakened by struggles for power and the French defeat at Agincourt in 1415.
+The new Duke of Burgundy and John's son, Philip the Good, made an alliance with the English; John the Fearless had always avoided this, though he had observed a benevolent neutrality towards them and promptly benefited from their aid, e.g., in order to gain power in Paris.
+This led to the Treaty of Troyes a year later in 1420, which gave the crown of France temporarily to Henry V of England.
 The Armagnacs contested this treaty, but at the time controlled only the south-east of the country.